Tadich Grill: Cuisine

-The menu focuses on traditional seafood, stews, and casserole.
+The menu focuses on traditional seafood, stews, and casseroles.
 Ingredients are locally sourced, including seafood such as Dungeness crab and sand dab.
 The restaurant also offers a day-of-the-week menu, which has remained unchanged for many years.
 Items on the day-of-the-week menu include lamb roast on Mondays, beef tongue on Tuesdays, and corned beef and cabbage on Thursdays.
 Oysters are also a major feature on the menu and most, if not all, menu items are prepared in restaurant.
 Prawns are the only frozen fish at the restaurant, and the Tadich actively avoids selling fish that is overfished, limiting sales of fish such as sea bass.

 Cooking style

 The Tadich Grill employs traditional Croatian-style cooking methods to prepare, cook, and present their seafood and meats.
 The restaurant grills seafood over mesquite broilers and charcoal, a common practice throughout Dalmatia and the island cities of Croatia.